joeparis/CIS195-Winter-17/README.md

 Alternately, you may use your own personal computers provided it has any required software installed.

-Assignments are due at the beginning of class on the due date unless otherwise specified.
+Assignments are due at 5:00 p.m. on the date posted.
 Late assignments will not be accepted, no exceptions.

 Assignments may not be submitted via e-mail.